CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 # Lab 04 : Implementing Azure-based recovery services

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20Azure-based%20recovery%20services)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.
+In this hands-on lab, you will configure and validate Azure Site Recovery for a Hyper-V virtual machine, review replication settings, perform a test failover, and explore failover options to ensure business continuity and disaster recovery readiness.

 ## Lab Objectives

-After completing this lab, you'll be able to:
+In this lab, you will be working on:

-- Create an Azure Site Recovery vault.
+- Exercise 1: Creating and configuring an Azure Site Recovery vault.
-- Implement Hyper-V VM protection by using Azure Site Recovery vault.
+- Exercise 2: Implementing Hyper-V VM protection by using Azure Site Recovery vault.
-- Implement Azure Backup.
+- Exercise 3: Implementing Azure Backup

 ## Estimated timing: 150 minutes